Trinity University: Campus

 The 166 ft tall Murchison Tower is the most dominant landmark on the campus, designed, as many other buildings on campus, by O'Neil Ford, who also designed San Antonio landmark the Tower of the Americas a few years later based on this design.
 It was previously the highest point in San Antonio.
-The tower is now lit at night (excepting evenings when the lighting interferes with on-campus astronomical observances), a tradition begun on September 22, 2002, to commemorate Trinity's 60th anniversary in San Antonio.
+The tower is now lit at night (excepting evenings when the lighting interferes with on-campus astronomical observations), a tradition begun on September 22, 2002, to commemorate Trinity's 60th anniversary in San Antonio.

 Laurie Auditorium seats 2,865 and hosts both campus and community events.
 The university has many lecture series, such as the Trinity Distinguished Lecture Series, Stieren Arts Enrichment Series, Nobel Economists Lecture Series, and Flora Cameron Lecture on Politics and Public Affairs.

-The 164000 sqft Elizabeth Huth Coates Library houses more than 1 million books and bound periodical volumes.
-The library is home to over 200,000 volumes of government documents, over 1.3 million microforms, over 65,000 media items, and maintains 2,400 periodical subscriptions and access to over 20,000 electronic periodicals.
-The library's annual acquisition budget is over US$1.8 million.
+The 164000 sqft Elizabeth Huth Coates Library holds 696,563 bound volumes and provides access to 435,973 e-books and 249 research databases.
+Its annual acquisition budget was $1,743,140 as of the 2023–24 fiscal year.

-In 2006, the Ruth Taylor Fine Arts Center, consisting of the Jim and Janet Dicke Art Building, the Campbell and Eloise Smith Music Building, and the Ruth Taylor Recital Hall were substantially renovated under the guidance of Kell Muñoz Architects, providing 20,000 additional square feet of space.
+In 2006, the Ruth Taylor Fine Arts Center, consisting of the Jim and Janet Dicke Art Building, the Campbell and Eloise Smith Music Building, and the Ruth Taylor Recital Hall was substantially renovated, providing 20,000 additional square feet of space.
 The building subsequently won a merit award for design from the City of San Antonio in 2008.